Blisstod/Sorting-Library/README.md

 ## Usage

-To integrate this sorting library into your Rust project, add it to your `Cargo.toml` dependencies:
+1. **Dependencies**: To integrate this sorting library into your Rust project, add it to your `Cargo.toml` dependencies:

 ```toml
 [dependencies]